Iain Lee: Television

 From 1998 to 2000, Lee was a correspondent and co-host of the satirical comedy show The 11 O'Clock Show on Channel 4.
-The show became a start-up for comedians Sacha Baron Cohen and Ricky Gervais.
+The show was known for introducing comedians Sacha Baron Cohen and Ricky Gervais.
 In one incident, Lee received death threats and had a stalker after he joked about Danniella Westbrook and her drug use.
 The police advised him to move out of his flat; he lived with Mackenzie Crook and in a hotel before the matter was resolved.
-In January 2000, Lee and Donovan were criticised by Ofcom for making "death jokes" on the recently murdered Jill Dando.
+In January 2000, Lee and co-host Daisy Donovan were criticised by Ofcom for making "death jokes" on the recently murdered Jill Dando.
 After four series, Lee walked out five days before filming of the fifth was due to start.
 He later said that it was an unfair move, but felt the quality of the show's humour had declined and Channel 4 had cut its budget.
 Lee said he would have earned £90,000 if he had stayed.

-In 2002, Lee accepted to co-host a relaunch of the Channel 4 live breakfast show RI:SE with reality television star Kate Lawler, from January 2003.
+In 2002, Lee accepted an offer to co-host a relaunch of the Channel 4 live breakfast show RI:SE with reality television star Kate Lawler, from January 2003.
 The show failed to make an impact in viewing figures, however, and it ended in December 2003.
 By this time, Lee described himself as a "full blown cocaine addict" and would often smoke cannabis before filming RI:SE and take cocaine afterwards.
-Lee described the year 2004 as "absolutely terrible" in regard to his career and started to binge drink to cope with the stress, and spending around £2,000 on cocaine each week.
+Lee described the year 2004 as "absolutely terrible" in regard to his career.
+He started to binge drink to cope with the stress, and spent around £2,000 on cocaine each week.
 Lee went on to present the video game show Thumb Bandits on Channel 4.
 Later he made regular appearances on Sky News and This Morning, and hosted the Big Brother companion series Bit on the Psych for Channel 5.

 In November 2017, Lee took part in the seventeenth series of I'm a Celebrity...Get Me Out of Here!.
 Lee entered the show on Day 5.
 During the show, Lee was elected Prime Minister of 10 Downing Creek.
 Lee made it to the final and finished in third place.
 He spoke openly about mental health whilst participating in the show.

 From the start of 2018, Lee was on the breakfast TV show Good Morning Britain, filling in for Richard Arnold who was taking a 3-week break.